djalbat/occam-furtle/README.md

 ```

 The above procedure ascertains whether or not the given term's sole variable is bound in the given statement.
-Boundedness is usually defined by induction of the structure of statements, however Occam's custom grammars make this practically unworkable.
+Boundedness is usually defined by induction over the structure of statements, however Occam's custom grammars make this practically unworkable.
 Hence Furtle fulfills this role procedurally, so to speak.

 ## Installation